pangeo-data/pangeo/docs/setup_guides/hpc.rst

 that we're passing the ports 8877 and 8878 from the compute node `r8i4n0` to our local system.
 Now open http://localhost:8877 on your local machine, you should find a jupyter server running!

+*Note that we're also passing the 8878 port through so we can access the dask dashboard later.*

 Launch Dask with dask-jobqueue